Iron Man and His Awesome Friends

 Iron Man and His Awesome Friends, also known as Marvel's Iron Man and His Awesome Friends, is a preschool animated series directed by Michael Dowding, based on characters created by Marvel Comics.
-Produced by Marvel Studios Animation and Atomic Cartoons as a spin-off of Spidey and His Amazing Friends, it features the voices of Mason Blomberg, Kapri Ladd, and Aidyn Ahn.
+Produced by Marvel Studios Animation and Atomic Cartoons as a spin-off of Spidey and His Amazing Friends, it features the voices of Mason Blomberg, Lincoln Bonilla, Kapri Ladd, and Aidyn Ahn.
 Sean Coyle serves as showrunner.
+It is the first Iron Man television series since Iron Man: Armored Adventures (which also starred a younger version of the titular protagonist) from 2009 to 2012.
 The series premiered on August 11, 2025 on Disney Jr. and its first ten episodes premiered on Disney+ the next day.

+On July 21, 2026, it was reported that the series was cancelled after a single season of 40 episodes in favor of Avengers: Mightiest Friends, which is slated to premiere in 2027.

 Synopsis

-Best friends and super geniuses Tony Stark / Iron Man, Riri Williams / Ironheart, and Amadeus Cho / Iron Hulk team up as the Iron Friends to solve problems, big and small, and protect their city.
-To help save the day, each of the Iron Friends has their own Iron Suit which allows them to fly and grants them enhanced super-strength.
+Tony Stark / Iron Man, Riri Williams / Ironheart, and Amadeus Cho / Iron Hulk form the Iron Friends, using their intelligence and armored suits to solve problems and protect their city.
+Each suit enables flight and provides enhanced strength.